Blaine Arcade (well kind of)

 “They’re not much good for anything,” Alast answered.
 With that the man set off on his aching feet, toward Second Sink.
 If Alast didn’t have work to do, he would’ve spent the day following just to see him take that first step up a wall.
 His head buzzed with questions.
 Is it truth?
 Can anyone stroll up a wall like a fly?
 I know the trees can grow there, the Threewall Wild covers much of them, but those are trees.
 The roots keep them from falling.
 I have no roots.
 Of course, if that were true I wouldn’t still be stuck here.
 And what about those prolith creatures?
 For the first time he realized the man in the silly hat had sounded genuinely frightened when he mentioned them.
 Before he could think any more, a dazzling flash of light blinded Alast.
 The florent had turned on.

 No creature of Porce ever got used to the sudden abundance or absence of light.
 Every twelve drops the florent changed its mind.
 After a full night of darkness it instantaneously illuminated every corner of the world.
 All societies regarded the rectangular shaft of light with wary eyes.
 What powered it?
 Was there an immense struggle with a new victor every half-day?
 Was it a god providing just the right amounts of light and darkness to let the world’s creatures flourish?
 In the mists, and in many other places, it was regarded as the shining land of the afterlife, where the dead go when they are done with sleep and are ready to become the light of day.
-Whenever Alast asked why people didn’t just kill themselves to immediately go there, his father would look at him like he’d belched loudly during a funeral.
+Whenever Alast asked why folk didn’t just kill themselves to immediately go there, his father would look at him like he’d belched loudly during a funeral.

 When Alast saw it in its full glory, not obscured by mist, he stopped entertaining that idea.
 It was too bright to be the loving gaze of the virtuous dead.
 If the bropato sheets didn’t block him enough during the day, the light burned his skin.
 Its rays were fires spread thin enough to be invisible.
 He worried about the flock of discarded animals during the day.
 Perhaps when there was no mist the rays sought to dry out anything left in their gaze for too long.